ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.heatingcontrol/README.md

 **Attention** do not use Sensor Open Delay in that case.
 If you use it, the Window open event appears after target temperature received from thermostat.
 This ends up in manual state.

+## Copy period and copy profile
+``
+heatingcontrol.0.Profiles.1.CopyProfile
+heatingcontrol.0.Profiles.1.Room.CopyProfile
+``

+and

+``
+heatingcontrol.0.Profiles.1.Küche.Fri.CopyPeriods
+``

+CopyProfile copies the entire content of the profile where the button is pressed to the next profile.
+In the above example, the button is in profile 1.
+The button copies everything from profile 1 to profile 2.
+If you want to copy only one room, use the button in a certain room.

+The CopyPeriods are available per day or Mon-Fri per room.
+This copies the periods to the next section.
+In the above example, the CopyPeriods copies all periods from Friday in the kitchen room to the periods on Saturday in the kitchen room.
+So you can e.g. in the profile "every day separately", copy the periods from Monday to Sunday ...

 ## Issues and Feature Requests
 * If you are faced with any bugs or have feature requests for this adapter, please create an issue within the GitHub issue section of the adapter at [github](https://github.com/rg-engineering/ioBroker.heatingcontrol/issues).
 Any feedback is appreciated and will help to improve this adapter.